 As the “gold standard” of digital signatures under eIDAS, Integrity and Authenticity are guaranteed by QES.
 EU Member states are required to recognize the validity of a QES that has been created using a qualified certificate from another member state.
 Furthermore, a QES can be considered to be the legal equivalent of the traditional wet-ink signature, unless there’s reason to suspect the misuse of the underlying certificates.
 The burden of proof would be with the party doubting the validity of the qualified signature.

 Electronic seals are similar to an electronic signature, but the difference is in the identity behind the signature.
 An eSeal will guarantee integrity and authenticity in just the same way as an electronic signature would, but instead of an individual, a legal entity takes the place of the signatory.

 eIDAS is mentioning them as used by EU member states, but you can also use them in your institution or organization.
 Whether or not you need one depends on whether you need to sign as an individual or legal entity. eSeals are generally more appropriate for automated or high-volume signing needs.

 Which Assurance Level Do I Need to Comply With?

 An electronic signature shall not be denied legal effect and admissibility as evidence in legal proceedings solely on the grounds that it is an electronic form or that it does not meet the requirements for qualified electronic signature.

-Finally, it is worth remembering that while eIDAS does not specify the use of Digital Certificates for advanced signatures, we recommend using them and purchasing them from a publicly trusted Certificate Authority.
-Public trust is essential if you want your signatures to be automatically verified and trusted in popular document software, such as Adobe or Microsoft.
+Finally, it is worth remembering that while eIDAS does not specify the use of publicly trusted Digital Certificates, we recommend using them and purchasing them from a publicly trusted Certificate Authority.
+Public trust is essential if you want your signatures to be automatically verified and trusted in popular document signing platforms, such as Adobe Sign or DocuSign.
 This way when you sign documents you will not only have compliance, but also a seamless user experience for the document recipient.